PhotonicsTUL/PLaSK/doc/xpl.rst

     :attr name: Geometry name for further reference. (unique identifier string)
     :attr top: Specification of the top border. (any material name, ``mirror``, ``periodic``, or ``extend``)

-    .. rubric:: Contents:

-    Any object from section :ref:`sec-XPL-Geometry-objects-2D`.
-If ``length`` was not given, ref:`tag-extrusion` is also accepted.
+    :Contents: Any object from section :ref:`sec-XPL-Geometry-objects-2D`.
+If ``length`` was not given, xml:tag:`extrusion` is also accepted.